I know it sounds pretty corny, right? But wait till you hear how exciting I can make it, with the help of just a few simple tweaks.

 That’s right, canned!
 Get red salmon, that’s the best one.
 And do NOT remove the skin or bones: They will mercifully lose their objectionable look and disappear in the blending process, leaving in their wake only their lovely gelatinous texture (PS: It’s good for you too!).

 Yes!!!
 Gimme!!
-We often have scraps of smoked fish on hand: Smoked salmon, sable, white fish and so on.
-They will be perfect! if you do start with that, then skip the canned salmon, and use 1/2 cup sake to replace the liquid from the canned salmon.
+We often have scraps of smoked salmon and other smoked fish on hand: Smoked salmon, sable, white fish and so on.
+They will be perfect!
+Scroll down for the smoked salmon mousse variation!

-Repeat: No salt aded anywhere.
-Both canned salmon and smoked fish have enough salt to season the whole dish.
+Repeat: No salt added anywhere.
+Both canned salmon and smoked salmon have enough salt to season the whole dish.

 Behave yourself with gelatin!